 IS IT A RACE?

-Interested in sponsoring our event?
-Download our media kit for details or contact Katy Wells at firstname.lastname@example.org.
-Proceeds from the Prairie Burn 100 benefit Imagine Grinnell, a non-profit organization supporting a healthy and sustainable Grinnell community.
-Please consider donating to make a lasting impact on our town and to help make future Prairie Burn events bigger and better.
+Interested in supporting our event?
+Contact us at firstname.lastname@example.org for sponsorship and partnership info.
+Proceeds from the Prairie Burn 100 benefit Imagine Grinnell, a non-profit organization supporting a healthy and sustainable Grinnell community, and the JPK Fund, a local mental health consortium.
+Please consider contributing to make a lasting impact on our town and to help make future Prairie Burn events bigger and better.